kamaljeettsinghh/Toyota-corolla-Price_Multiple-linear-regression/README.md

-# Performed a multiple linear regression analysis to predict the price of Toyota corolla based on the given attributes
+# Performed a multiple linear regression analysis to predict the price of Toyota corolla based on attributes

 ## Dataset Description:
 The dataset consists of the following variables:

 Age: Age in years

 KM: Accumulated Kilometers on odometer

 FuelType: Fuel Type (Petrol, Diesel, CNG)

 HP: Horse Power

 Automatic: Automatic ( (Yes=1, No=0)

 CC: Cylinder Volume in cubic centimeters

 Doors: Number of doors

 Weight: Weight in Kilograms
-Quarterly_Tax:

 Price: Offer Price in EUROs

 ## Tasks: